Bakers#

-A node is a baker node when it participates actively in the network by creating new blocks that are added to the chain.
-A baker collects, orders, and validates the transactions that are included in a block to maintain the integrity of the blockchain.
-The bakers sign each block that they bake so that the block can be verified and executed by the rest of the participants of the network.
+Validation is key to the Concordium blockchain.
+A node is a validator node when it participates actively in the network by creating new blocks that are added to the chain.
+The blockchain consists of multiple validator nodes.
+A validator collects, orders, and validates the transactions that are included in a block to maintain the integrity of the blockchain.
+The validators sign each block that they produce so that the block can be verified and executed by the other validators in the network.

 Stake and lottery#